JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8019 days**.

-And here is a just a random fact -  **Chef Boyardee is actually a real person.
-His real name is Hector Boiardi and he was born in northern Italy in 1898**.
+And here is a just a random fact -  **Eating chocolate three times a month helps people live longer as opposed to people who overeat chocolate or do not eat chocolate at all**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)